cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 **score**            A score which indicates the strength of the match.
 This score is a relative value (higher scores are better).
 It is not normalized accross all entity types or queries.

 **top synonym**      The synonym in the whitelist of this canonical form that most closely matched the user's query.

+**sort factor**      If the sort factor was provided in the entity mapping file, it will also be returned.
 ==================== ===